fram-x/react-native-fluid/README.md

 ### Fluid.*

-The `Fluid.*` components are the basic building blocks of react-native-fluid-transitions.
+`Fluid.*` components are the basic building blocks of react-native-fluid-transitions.
 They all implement the same properties as their corresponding React Native components.

 **Properties**